PedestrianDynamics/PedestrianDynamics.github.io/content/models/generalized_centrifugal_force_model/index.md

 given moment.
 These so-called acceleration-based models calculate the acceleration of agents by superposing the forces acting on them.

-The movement of pedestrians is influenced by three main forces in the Generalized Centrifugal Force Model: the destination driving force, the obstacle repulsive force, and the repulsive force between pedestrians.
-The destination driving force propels individuals towards their intended destinations, taking into account factors such as distance and desired walking speed.
-On the other hand, the obstacle-repulsive force pushes pedestrians away from obstacles to maintain a safe distance from walls or other objects.
-Lastly, the repulsive force between pedestrians prevents collisions among them [[1]](#Chraibi2010).
+Three main forces act on pedestrians in the Generalized Centrifugal Force
+Model: a driving force that propels individuals towards their destination, a repulsive force that keeps them away from walls and other obstacles, and a repulsive force between pedestrians that prevents collisions [[1]](#Chraibi2010).

 The model considers both the distance between pedestrians and their relative velocities.
-Using an elliptical volume exclusion instead of a circular one has several advantages.
-Circular symmetry is inconsistent with the asymmetric space requirements of pedestrians in terms of their motion direction and transverse to it.
-As a force-based model, GCFM describes the temporal changes in pedestrian movement through the combination of short-range forces acting on them simultaneously.
+An elliptical volume exclusion is used instead of a circular one because circular symmetry does not match the asymmetric space requirement of pedestrians in the direction of motion and transverse to it.

 ## Mathematical description